‘So get down on the highway

 Tamblyn opened with Winter Soldiers, a song he wrote for Bennett in 1990 after his friend travelled to Ottawa only to discover upon arrival that the venue where he was to perform had closed.
 ‘It was a time when there weren’t a lot of jobs for guys like us,’ Tamblyn recalled.
 He concluded with a heartfelt The Lucky Ones.

-Abbey might not be a natural lead vocalist, but he sings with the raw soul of an untutored musician from the Appalachian Mountains.
+Abbey (who I met in the early 1980s when he coached the St. Thomas Stars Junior B hockey team) might not be a natural lead vocalist, but he sings with the raw soul of an untutored musician from the Appalachian Mountains.
 ‘Every note I play from now on goes out to Billie, he asserted, using his nickname for Bennett.
 ‘He was like my other brother.’
 Abbey’s renditions of For the Sake of a Dollar and Me and Molly — ‘my mother loved this song,’ he confided — were heart-wrenching.
 ‘I love you, Billie,’ he said after singing the final line of Me and Molly about ‘the bitter end of summer . . . dying.’
 Bennett lived with Abbey’s parents in Belmont, Ont. for a couple of years in the 70s and Abbey still had the Martin guitar — the very guitar on which Bennett wrote many of his greatest songs — the songwriter had swapped for an amp.

 The second set featured Fearing; Jay Linden, the elder brother of Colin; Dan Walsh, who played with Bennett for five years in the Flying Squirrels; and then-Fergus-based singer/songwriter Nonie Thompson (known at the time as Nonie Crete).